TaylorLoftisKim/Blazer-Blog/README.md

 ## Description

-_Website about a boring lecture in Latin._
+_Website about a Badass Blazer Blog._

 ## Setup/Installation Requirements